Tanishka-Shirole/Sorting_Visualizer/README.md

 # SortingVisualizer
-A visual representation of sorting algorithms built by Tanishka Shirole.
+A visual representation of sorting algorithms.